 Tendering

 Most TMSs tender shipments for you automatically.
-The list of carriers is organized so you can always access the vendor according to your specified parameters or allow the system to choose a carrier for you.
-Most systems have broadcast, waterfall, and status tendering methods.
+The list of carriers is organized so you can always access the vendor according to your specified parameters or allow the software to choose a carrier for you.
+Most systems support broadcast, waterfall, and status tendering methods.
 For example, IntelliTrans has the following tendering strategies:

 Shipment rate management

 One of the most important tools within a TMS is a rate engine.
-A rate engine calculates transportation rates for the parcel, LTL, truckload, and intermodal shipping based on rules: base rates, discounts, and contract agreements.
+It calculates transportation rates for the parcel, LTL, truckload, and intermodal shipping based on rules: base rates, discounts, and contract agreements.
 A TMS should be able to create custom pricing rules to accommodate the most complex tariffs and automatically send a quote to a client as they make the request.

 Load planning

-You can plan the loading space of trucks, trailers, and containers and receive a calculation of the available loading space, considering the maximum loads and weight.
-For example, you can enter information about your vehicle measurements and save it for future reference, which is known as master data.
-Data about the item dimensions come from the freight order.
+You can efficiently plan the loading space of trucks, trailers, and containers, considering your vehicle measurements and data about the item dimensions that come from the freight order.
 Some TMSs have the 3D load plan feature where you can see and change the cargo distribution and space utilization.

 In SAP Load Planner, you can set up the load plan hierarchy and quickly relate to the items by color.
 Source: SAP